Azure/aztk/docs/70-jobs.md

 ```
 _Please note: the only required fields are name and application.
 All other fields may be removed or left blank._

-NOTE: The Applcaition name can only contain alphanumeric characters including hyphens and underscores, and cannot contain more than 64 characters.
+NOTE: The Application name can only contain alphanumeric characters including hyphens and underscores, and cannot contain more than 64 characters.
 Each application **must** have a unique name.

 Jobs also require a definition of the cluster on which the Applications will run.
 The following properties define a cluster:
 ```yaml